tarantool/doc/doc/platform/ddl_dml/centralized_migrations_tt.rst

 etcd runs on the default port 2379.

-Optionally, you can enable etcd authentication by running the following script:
+Optionally, enable etcd authentication by executing the following script:

 .. code-block:: bash